2114A Martha Van Rensselaer Hall

 - Office of Engaged Initiatives awarded 2020 Engaged Opportunity Grant: This award sponsors ongoing work with Peru’s Ministry of Foreign Affairs and Peru’s Ministry of Environment. https://oei.cornell.edu/recipient/implementing-redd-in-peru/

 Teaching Statement: As a global community, we know we are changing.
 Our climate is changing and disasters are becoming more intense and frequent.
 We can either purposefully lead the change, or continue to react to it.
 My goal is to teach students the skills and tools they need to direct a more resilient future.

-PADM 5734 Policy Issues in Disaster Recovery and Preventions: This graduate-level seminar course addresses some of the key topics in disaster prevention and recovery.
-The focus is on developing an understanding of problems and trends, discussing challenges and likely outcomes.
-Students will become familiar with some of the most important themes in disaster prevention and recovery to leverage the lessons learned from academic research and past experiences to ensure more effective management of natural and manmade disasters.
+PADM 5734: Policy Issues in Disaster Prevention and Recovery.
+This graduate-level course addresses some of the key topics in disaster prevention and recovery.
+Students build skills in assessing vulnerability and strategies to build resilience in communities at risk.
+The course focuses on problems and trends in the disaster field and discussing challenges and likely outcomes.
+Students analyze some of the most important themes in disaster prevention and recovery to leverage the lessons learned from academic research and past experiences for more effective management of natural and manmade disasters.

 PADM 1734: Disasters: Policy, Prevention, and Recovery: The focus of the course is on developing an understanding of problems and trends in disaster policy, disaster planning, and disaster management.
 The class discusses challenges, likely outcomes of innovative policy interventions, and key topics in disaster prevention and recovery.
 To understand disasters, students will also learn about climate change, as well as the fields of vulnerability, resilience, and adaptation.